 Degrees & Certificates

 The Ellison Center at the Henry M. Jackson School is proud to announce the new Graduate Certificate in Russian, East European, Central Asia Studies (REECAS).
-The program is designed for graduate students to acquire in-depth knowledge of REECA regions and to develop interdisciplinary analytical and academic skills by taking sixteen student-credit hours at the 500 level or above.
-Students will have the opportunity to work with over 60 faculty members who are nationally recognized leaders in the REECA field.
+The program is designed for graduate students to acquire in-depth knowledge of REECAS regions and to develop interdisciplinary analytical and academic skills by taking sixteen student-credit hours at the 500 level or above.
+Students will have the opportunity to work with over 60 faculty members who are nationally recognized leaders in the REECAS field.
 The Certificate will be an added qualification for students already pursuing professional, masters, or doctoral degrees.

 Who is Eligible:

 • Matriculated Graduate Students

 • International Scholars & Fellows engaged in research & funded training programs at UW.

 Note: Students are not required to have previous regional language experience, however language experience will strengthen their application.

 • Provide a thorough grounding in REECAS history and key economic, social and political issues affecting contemporary society in the region.

 • Improve oral and written communication skills

 • Enhance understanding of the relationship between REECAS and other areas of the world and to global questions of political, social, cultural and environmental change.